 It is not that I was happy to leave Koh Samui btw, in fact I like this island and if you are planning to visit Koh Samui I am jealous, because it has been a while now since I have been back.
 Koh Samui is an amazing Thailand tourist destination and in reality it is hard to compare these amazing places but a traveler has to make choices and that is why I am here to help

 When you go island hopping in Thailand and you have limited time you gotta choose wisely.
 At least you are including one or the other for your Thailand vacation and I can not agree more.

-I love to share my knowledge of traveling to Thailand with you through the almost 50 Thailand travel blogs I wrote so far.
-Over the many years Im visiting I have learned a lot about backpacking, living, partying and exploring and I will never stop.
-The locals, the food, the landscapes and the amazing adventures make me return to the Land of Smile over and over.
+I love sharing my knowledge about traveling to Thailand through the almost 50 Thailand travel blogs I wrote so far.
+Over the last 10 years I have been visiting Thailand uncountable times.
+I learned a lot about backpacking, living, partying and exploring around the Country of Smiles.
+The people, the food, the landscapes and the amazing adventures make me come back over and over.

 Koh Tao vs Koh Samui

 First of all Koh Samui is huge compared to Koh Tao.
 It is the biggest island on the East Coast and is 228 km2, where Koh Tao is only 1/10 of that.
 So if you are looking for a piece of island-life then it is not hard to figure out which island you are willing to go to.
 In Koh Tao mostly everything can be done on foot where in Samui you definitely need a scooter if you want to see anything beyond your hotel.
 In Koh Tao one of the main roads, the beach road from Mae Haad to Sairee is a walking path.
 Koh Tao is much more uncomplicated and therefore its atmosphere is more relaxed.